4myli/stats220/README.md

 ## 🐒

-I really like monkeys, so here is a picture of a baby Japanese Macaque!
+I really like monkeys, so here is a picture of a baby Japanese Macaque.
+I hope you like it too ☺️

 ![japanese baby monkey](https://live.staticflickr.com/65535/50071617591_9a40d7b388_b.jpg)